THE QROOI STAKES PROGRAM

 8. Horse unable to participate in final (Time Trials)

-If a horse has qualified for the final of a Stakes race through trials, but is unable to participate, the horse is automatically eligible for last place money.
-If more than one horse scratches, the last money positions will be divided equally among them.
+If a horse has qualified for the final of a Stakes race through trials and is unable to compete in the finals, he will be eligible for last place money.
+Horses that have qualified for the final cannot race in another race at Ajax Downs on or within 48 hours of the date of the final.
+If more than one horse scratches, the last position monies will be divided equally among them.

 9. Horse unable to participate in final (No Time Trials)

 If a horse has qualified for a Stakes race but is unable to participate, the next horse with preference (meeting eligibility criteria) will run.
 Two also eligible horses will be carded in order of preference, and will draw in when a horse scratches.
 The also eligible horses will be released according to the time set by the Association.
 In the case where a horse is scratched after the also eligible horses have been released, the scratched horse’s portion of the purse will be redistributed to the remaining field.

 10. Required number of sustained and/or nominated horses

 Should any race have less than ten horses nominated, the race will be cancelled and all payments will be returned to the owners.
 An exception to this requirement may be allowed by the Board of Directors of the QROOI, with approval of the AGCO, or where the race conditions specify less than ten starters (for example races at 870 yards).